elixirland/xlp-book-club-API/README.md

 ## Introduction: Help a Book Club Keep Track of Their Reading!

 A local book club needs your help!
-They’re looking for a system to store their books and monitor the reading progress for the books that are being read at any given moment in time.
+They’re looking for a system to store their books and monitor reading progress.

 Here is how the book club works.